omeka/classic-enduser/docs/Plugins/Scripto.md

-The Scripto plugin allows you to crowdsource the transcription of your Omeka content.
+The Scripto plugin allows you to crowdsource the transcription of your Omeka Classic content.
 It adds a feature rich interface to the admin and public sides that includes many features from [MediaWiki](http://www.mediawiki.org/wiki/MediaWiki), the software behind [Wikipedia](http://www.wikipedia.org/).
 All items with files can be transcribed.
 For these purposes an item is a *document*, and an item's files are its *pages*.

 Features
 ---------------------------------------------------------